Crispy Lemon Garlic Chicken

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

+This Crispy Lemon Garlic Chicken with a silky butter sauce might very well be my absolute favorite way to eat chicken breasts.
 Lemons provide a vibrant citrus base for the sauce, giving this dish a light, bright feel.
 The butter–oh the butter!–lends a velvety richness to the sauce that perfectly balances the acidity of the lemon juice and white wine.

 This recipe was a winner with my family and is probably my favorite Freezer Club meal we’ve had so far.
 I often serve it on top of whole wheat angel hair pasta, but tonight we had it with Basic Roasted Vegetables.
 Unforgettable.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

 Try this light, fresh-tasting twist on breaded baked chicken breasts.
 It is sure to become a family favorite.